papertigers2020/FarmacyKata/ADRs/020 - Authentication.md

 ## Decision
 We will use a 3rd party OpenID provider to enable this.
 There are many providers such as Auth0 who provide this mechanism.

+We will not support the ability to login as a guest user - all users of the website/app will need to create an account.

 ## Consequences
 We will need to assess the 3rd party providers and choose one.

 There will be work to integrate our website and app with the provider.

 We will need to link the OpenID user with the users in our customer database.